• Skip to primary navigation

 Easy Shrimp Fettuccini Alfredo Pasta Recipe (w/Parmigiano Cream)

-Published: Dec 20, 2021 · Modified: Apr 17, 2023 by Kelly · This post may contain affiliate links · 1 Comment
+Modified: Apr 17, 2023 by Kelly Leding · This post may contain affiliate links · 3 Comments

-Shrimp alfredo pasta is made with sautéed garlic shrimp, tossed in a Parmigiano-Reggiano cream sauce with chewy ribbons of Italian egg pasta.
-It's a restaurant-quality pasta alfredo recipe that's so delicious, simple to make, and won't leave you feeling like you need to take a nap.
-Sweet Argentinian red shrimp pan-seared to perfection is the ideal contrast to this silky, garlicky, and perfectly rich Parmigiano cream sauce that comes together in just about 20 minutes.
-The addition of a bit of sliced scallion and finely diced sweet Datterino grape tomatoes add a depth of flavor and brightness that some alfredo recipes miss out on.
+Sweet Argentinian red shrimp pan-seared to perfection is the ideal contrast to this silky, garlicky, and perfectly rich Parmigiano cream sauce (aka Alfredo sauce) that comes together in just about 20 minutes.
+The addition of sliced scallion and finely diced sweet Datterino grape tomatoes adds a depth of flavor and brightness that some alfredo recipes can overlook.

-Plus, I outline in detail a few pro tips for perfectly seared tender shrimp and for how to get a silky, creamy Alfredo sauce instead of a cloying, gummy mess.
-Substitute sautéed chicken or mushrooms for the shrimp in this recipe to make a delicious Chicken Alfredo or Vegetarian Mushroom Fettuccine Alfredo.
+Plus, I outline a few pro tips for perfectly seared, tender shrimp and how to make a silky, creamy Alfredo sauce instead of a cloying, gummy mess.

 tossed seared Argentinian Red Shrimp in Alfredo Cream Sauce

-If you're a fan of Olive Garden's "seafood alfredo", (or Red Lobster's, Maggiano's, or Romano's Macaroni Grill fettuccini alfredo dishes), get ready because this recipe is way more delicious than any version you'll find there and uses higher quality ingredients.
-Plus, for the cost of one restaurant alfredo pasta, you can feed your entire family by making it at home with this recipe instead.
-Everyone LOVES this no-fail pasta recipe (adults and kiddos alike), which makes for a hassle-free meal any night of the week.
-Keep reading below for easy techniques to make restaurant-quality Shrimp Fettucine Alfredo at home.
+If you're a fan of Olive Garden's "seafood alfredo", (or Red Lobster's, Maggiano's, or Romano's Macaroni Grill fettuccini alfredo dishes), get ready because this recipe is way more delicious than any version you'll find there and uses higher-quality ingredients.

 2 cooked shrimp that have been flipped over to reveal its natural orange-red color with crispy bits in contrast to the remaining shrimp that haven't yet been flipped over and are pale pink and white in comparison